ryanorendorff/lc-2020-linear-algebra-agda/src/FunctionalPresentation.lagda.md

 ```

-Proving the two `step`s are in lockstep
+Proving the two `step`s are in lock step
 ---------------------------------------

 We can prove that `step` and `step'` are the same by saying that when we